-1. Understand the problem on the ground first.
+1. Understand the Problem on the Ground First

 Sustainability managers need to answer questions like: why does your company need financing?
 What problem or issue in the supply chain (or elsewhere) will this financing help you solve?
 What’s the program or solution you’re putting forward?
 Who are your local partners?
 What behavior on the ground are you trying to incentivize?

-2. Think of financing as the tool, not the solution.
+2. Think of Financing as the Tool, Not the Solution

 Before reaching out to a DFI, spend time researching and understanding their needs and requirements.
 Not all DFIs are the same.
 DFIs are absolutely hunting for deals, but each has its own priorities and mandates that will drive its investment decisions.

-As political organizations, each have specific priorities and constraints they must operate within.
+As political organizations, DFIs have specific priorities and constraints they must operate within.
 For example, the U.S. Development Finance Corporation (formerly OPIC) offers debt financing in the form of direct loans and loan guarantees to support medium- to long-term investment projects in emerging markets.
 Loans are typically 3-15 years.
 All investment projects must support respect for the environment, workers’ rights, human rights, and local communities.
-Whereas the IFC requires multinationals to be investment grade (or close) and use an environmental management system to monitor suppliers.
+Meanwhile, the IFC requires multinationals to be investment grade (or close) and use an environmental management system to monitor suppliers.

-5. Be patient.
+5. Be Patient